khangchung15/recaptcha-game/README.md

 ## Developer Note:
-add, commit, push.
-Then do these to publish on GitHub Pages:
+To publish on GitHub Pages: add, commit, push.
+Then:
 ### `npm run build`
 ### `npm run deploy`

 To Test locally:
 ### `npm start`
+This is an independent project and is protected under the law of parody